trustshare/ios-integration-example/README.md

 ### Getting started

-Clone the repo and cd into the server directory.
+Clone the repo and change into the `server` directory.

 Create a `.env` file and add the following: